All roads lead to Rome, Capitalis Monumentalis on the Library of Celsus, photo by Codrin Rusu.

 A comprehensive overview of both variants of the Yetson typeface.

-In the serif version, I introduced a subtle contrast to hint at calligraphic principles, reminiscent of a broad-nib pen.
+In the serif version, I added a slight contrast to hint at calligraphic principles, similar to a broad-nib pen.

-The serifs adopt a neoclassicism approach inspired by Diderot, aiming for a minimalist form language.
+The serifs take a neoclassical approach inspired by Diderot, aiming for a simple design.

 The final version of Yetson Serif and Sans reveals the essence of pure form.